tee-jagz/windTurbineDataPipeline/readme.md

    - Handling Missing Values: The fill_nas_with_mean function imputes missing values using the mean of the nearest non-null values within each turbine's data.
    - Outlier Detection and Replacement: The replace_outliers_with_mean function identifies and replaces outliers (defined as values more than 2 standard deviations from the mean) with the mean of the column.
 3. Data Processing:
-   - Summary Statistics: The calculate_stats function computes daily mean, minimum, and maximum power output for each turbine.
+   - Summary Statistics: The calculate_stats function computes the mean, minimum, and maximum power output for each turbine over a selected period of time.
-   - Anomaly Detection: The detect_anomalies function identifies significant deviations in power output using the 2-sigma rule.
+   - Anomaly Detection: The detect_anomalies function identifies significant deviations in power output over a selected period of time.
 4. Data Storage:
    - Processed data is uploaded to a PostgreSQL database using the upload_data_to_sql function for long-term storage and analysis.
 5. Logging and Monitoring: